Bachelor of Science in Business Administration: Concentration in Information Systems

 - Students demonstrate the ability to analyze business situations.

-- Students will solve business problems using appropriate quantitative and analytical techniques and technologies;
+- Students will solve business problems using appropriate quantitative and analytical techniques;

 - Students will demonstrate the ability to identify and analyze alternatives in a business context;

-- Students will demonstrate the ability to propose business solutions based on the analysis of global issues including legal, political, social and cultural factors.
+- Students demonstrate the ability to develop global business solutions through analyzing legal, political, social, and cultural factors.

-Bachelor of Science in Business Administration: Concentration in Information Systems - 69 units
+Bachelor of Science in Business Administration: Concentration in Information Systems – 69 Units Minimum

 Code | Title | Units |